-RESOLVED, that the shareholders of First Financial Bankshares, Inc. hereby approve, on an advisory basis, the compensation paid to the Company's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K in the Company's Proxy Statement for the 2024 Annual Meeting of Shareholders, including the Compensation Discussion and Analysis compensation tables and narrative discussion.
+RESOLVED, that the shareholders of First Financial Bankshares, Inc. hereby approve, on an advisory basis, the compensation paid to the Company's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K in the Company's Proxy Statement for the 2025 Annual Meeting of Shareholders, including the Compensation Discussion and Analysis, compensation tables, and the accompanying narrative discussion disclosed in this proxy statement.